 These are exactly the type of improvements we expect to come from the introduction of dynamic metadata, and the fact HDR10+ offers improvements over HDR10 isn’t much of a surprise.

 The more interesting question is how it compares to Dolby Vision.
-Right now there’s no way for us to test that, but 2018 will hopefully be the year we're able to find out...
+Right now there’s no way for us to test that, but 2019 will certainly be the year we're able to find out...

 Will more manufacturers adopt HDR10+?

-Beyond that there’s not much to go on.
-We expect the fee-free nature of HDR10+ to make it a no-brainer for many manufacturers, but would LG even consider supporting a format created by its arch-rivals?
+We'd have expected the fee-free nature of HDR10+ to make it a no-brainer for many manufacturers, but would LG (Dolby Vision's biggest TV supporter) even consider supporting a format created by its arch-rivals?
 Despite LG being the champion of broad HDR format support so far, we think it seems very unlikely.

 While it would be easier if there was just one HDR format, there’s nothing stopping TV manufacturers and content producers from supporting both.
-Those that do will almost certainly have an advantage unless one format manages to kill the other.
+Those that do (such as Panasonic in the TV arena) will almost certainly have an advantage unless one format manages to kill the other.
 Game on.